The-Illest-Villains/AcceptanceAlert/README.md

 # AcceptanceAlert
-This ambitious projecy delivers phone notifcations when your university application status changes.
+This ambitious project delivers phone notifcations when your university application status changes.